hannobraun/playground/2025-08-02_monobloc/README.md

 `fun` after defining the block. `fun` consumes a block and returns a function that wraps that block.

-Functions are mostly like blocks, except that _evaluating_ them doesn't put a function value on the stack.
+Functions are mostly like blocks, except that _evaluating_ them doesn't push a function value to the stack.
 It _applies_ the function.
 And _evaluating_ a value is what we always do, when we call it by name.

 ```